-It is a federal crime to commit fraud using wire, television, radio, or mail.
-Conviction for wire fraud can carry penalties of Federal fraud by wire laws apply to instances when a person uses a money-wiring system to deceive other people such as asking people to send money by wire for a non-existent product or service.
+It is a federal crime to commit fraud using wire, television, radio or mail.
+Federal wire fraud laws apply to instances when a person uses a money-wiring system to deceive other people such as asking people to send money by wire for a non-existent product or service.

 If you are being investigated or if you are charged with the federal fraud by wire statute it is in your best interest to immediately consult an attorney well versed in this area of law.

-A person charged with fraud by wire can face severe penalties including five years imprisonment and a $250,000 fine if the fraud charges do not involve federal securities or banks.
-However, if the fraud was targeted at victims like banking institutions, federal law allows even greater penalties.
+If you are charged with fraud by wire, you can face severe penalties including five years imprisonment and a $250,000 fine if the fraud charges do not involve federal securities or banks.
+However, if the fraud targeted victims like banking institutions, federal law allows even greater penalties.

 If you have been accused of fraud by wire, you should contact an attorney in your area who is familiar with the federal and state laws that apply to this offense as soon as possible.